georgegu1997/comp2012h-patterns/readme.txt

  *           What method(s) did you add to the Point data type?
  **********************************************************************/

-I adopt an algorithm from standard library std::next_permutation to get the combination of the points.
+I used four nested for loop to get the combination of the points.
 Four points are got every times.
 Then compute their slopes and compare.
 If they are equal, a line is formed, if not, go to next one.

 I use Vector2D as the base class of the Point.
 It has methods to compute the dot product and cross product.
 I overload the operator<< to give the